 - a.
 Seek advice from diverse community leaders and members on how to best deliver our work by forming an advisory committee that provides biannual recommendations on our operations and workplans. - b.
-Use Equity Lens prior to all key decision points (i.e., policy change, hiring, hiring practices, employee wellness, organizational health, work plan and budget reviews, and delivery of conservation practices) in order to embed a system of checks and balances that incorporates DEI in every facet of the organization. - c.
+Create equity pauses by using the District's Equity Lens prior to all key decision points (i.e., policy change, hiring, hiring practices, employee wellness, organizational health, work plan and budget reviews, and delivery of conservation practices) in order to embed a system of checks and balances that incorporates DEI in every facet of the organization. - c.
 Value and implement transparent and shared decision making through leadership team model and open, publicly accessible, and welcoming board meetings. - d.
 Develop and use land acknowledgements to understand the longstanding and tragic history that has led to us being here to work on the land, and to seek to understand our place within that history, including our commitment to address the history.